PJhaveri02/Are-We-There-Yet/README.md

 | Daniel Yeom      | [danielyeom](https://github.com/danielyeom)      | A string representation of the user's unique id
 | Kenny Tang      | [kennyt12237](https://github.com/kennyt12237)     | A JSON Object representing a Trip
 | Pranay Jhaveri      | [PJhaveri02](https://github.com/PJhaveri02)     | A JSON Object representing a Trip

+## Documentation
+To see our documentation, visit our [Wiki](https://github.com/PJhaveri02/Are-We-There-Yet/wiki)